True Romance (UK Import) (4K UHD Review)

 Cinematographer Jeffrey L. Kimball shot True Romance on 35 mm film using Arriflex 35-III, Panavision Panaflex Lightweight, Panaflex Platinum, and Panaflex Gold II cameras, with Panavision Primo and E-Series anamorphic lenses.
 The film was finished photochemically framed at 2.39:1 for its theatrical release.
 For this restoration, the original camera negative and other intermediary elements were scanned in 4K at Illuminate Labs in Hollywood, then restored and graded for HDR at Silver Salt Restoration in London.
 (Both HDR10 and Dolby Vision are available on the disc.)
 The original theatrical version and the director’s cut are both included via seamless branching—Fidelity in Motion in New York handled the compression and authoring to maintain the highest possible bit rate.
 The results are stunning, within the strictures of how the film was shot.
 True Romance will never be the last word in fine detail, thanks to Tony Scott’s predilection for using smoke, but the image is as sharp and detailed as it possibly can be for any given shot.
 That varies throughout the film, with exteriors and other smokeless shots displaying more detail than the rest.
 (The optically printed opening titles are also unavoidably softer.)
 The HDR grade is used primarily to improve contrast and black levels, but also to expand the color gamut.
 There’s nothing revisionary in the color timing—this is True Romance as it’s always looked, but subtly improved.
 There’s naturally a bit less contrast in the smoky scenes, but even those look better than previous versions.
 The colors are rich and brilliant when they’re supposed to be, and more muted when they’re not.
 There’s little in the way of compression artifacts, and both the grain and the smoke are managed well by the encoding.
 Everything looks natural and filmic, with none of the issues that plagued previous Blu-ray releases.

-Audio is available in English 5.1 DTS-HD Master Audio and English 2.0 DTS-HD Master Audio, with optional English subtitles.
-Both tracks are the original sound mixes—in 1993, some theaters could handle digital audio, but most still played the optical Dolby Stereo version.
-In this case, the 5.1 track is preferable, with better spaciousness and more precise surround envelopment.
+Audio is available in English 5.1 and 2.0 DTS-HD Master Audio, with optional English subtitles.
+True Romance was released theatrically in matrixed Dolby Stereo, so the 2.0 track, properly decoded, is the most accurate representation of the theatrical experience.
+On the other hand, it's likely that a discrete 6-track master would have been created anyway to cover any potential 70 mm or Dolby Digital releases, so this 5.1 track is probably derived from that.
+Comparing the two, the 5.1 track is preferable, with better spaciousness and more precise surround envelopment.
 It’s still not an aggressive mix, but the surrounds do spring to life during the action scenes to support what’s happening on screen.
 The dynamics are solid, the dialogue is clear, and both the score by Hans Zimmer and the various songs on the soundtrack sound great.

 Arrow’s 4K Ultra HD release of True Romance is UK only, but it’s Region Free.
 (A separate Region B locked Blu-ray-only edition is also available.)
-The limited edition packaging includes a reversible sleeve featuring newly commissioned artwork by Sara Deck on one side with the theatrical artwork on the reverse, a folded double-sided poster with both artworks, six double-sided lobby cards, and a 60-page booklet featuring essays by Kim Morgan, Nicholas Clement, Marc Spitz, and Edgar Wright, along with restoration notes.
-The extras include the bulk of all previously released material, as well as some new ones:
+The limited edition packaging includes a reversible sleeve featuring newly commissioned artwork by Sara Deck on one side with the theatrical artwork on the reverse; a folded double-sided poster with both artworks; six double-sided lobby cards; and a 60-page booklet featuring cast and crew information, the essays I Think I Love You by Kim Morgan, Tony Scott, You’re So Cool by Nicholas Clement, True Romance: 15 Years Later by Marc Spitz, The Great Tony Scott by Edgar Wright, and restoration notes.
+The extras include the bulk of all previously released material, as well as new material:

 - Audio Commentary by Tony Scott